-- Assisted Arrival for students will be: Primary 7:55am to 8:25 am; Upper Elementary 7:45am-8:00am; Lower Elementary 8:10-8:25am - Walk-up arrivals cannot be facilitated during this time. - Toddler families will arrive in the lobby and be assisted during this time - Parents must wear a face mask during assisted arrival. - The same parent or designated person should drop off the child each day. - Each child must have had a Health Screening Acknowledgement completed, signed and returned by a parent prior to arrival that morning. - Drive your vehicle parallel to the curb, pulling in as close as you can. - Stop at the designated arrival/departure area for your community. - Get out of your car, sign in (Primary only) and get your child out of the car. - A staff member will take your child's temperature using a contactless thermometer prior to your child leaving the vehicle. - If your child has a temperature of over 100.4°F, the staff member will verify the temperature with another thermometer. - A child with a temperature of over 100.4°F will not be admitted. - As soon as your car door closes and your child is safely away from the car, you may pull up to await your turn to enter traffic.
+- Assisted Arrival for students will be: Primary 7:55am to 8:25 am; Upper Elementary 7:30am-8:00am; Lower Elementary 8:00-8:25am - Walk-up arrivals cannot be facilitated during this time. - Toddler families will arrive in the lobby and be assisted during this time - Parents must wear a face mask during assisted arrival. - The same parent or designated person should drop off the child each day. - Each child must have had a Health Screening Acknowledgement completed, signed and returned to staff when they take a student's temperature. - Drive your vehicle parallel to the curb, pulling in as close as you can. - Stop at the designated arrival/departure area for your community. - Get out of your car, sign in (Primary only) and get your child out of the car. - A staff member will assess your child's health prior to your child leaving the vehicle and take their temperature once out of the car. - As soon as your car door closes and your child is safely away from the car, you may pull up to await your turn to enter traffic.